Logi-hub/Study_material_hub/README.md

 JWT: On login, JWT token stored in localStorage for protected API access

 Forgot/Reset Password: Email OTP → reset password with validation

+ 🔐 Environment & Security

+✅ Ensure the following files are in .gitignore:

+.env
+env/
+*.pyc
+__pycache__/
+.vscode/
+frontend/.next/
+frontend/node_modules/

+settings.py must not contain sensitive data (use python-decouple and .env).

+OTP email config and DB secrets should go in .env.

 🖥️ Screenshorts